All FAQs are answered by Brad Smart, founder of Topgrading, Inc.

 A: Good question, because Topgrading should never be a transitive verb, something you “do” to chronic underperformers.
 Topgrading includes hiring and promoting with a Job Scorecard, with all the work accountabilities and minimum ratings expected on competencies, so if someone is falling short, normal feedback processes will assure that they know it.
 Then they should be given a chance to succeed.
 But if they fail most chronic low performers find another job before they are fired.
 The right language is this: With Topgrading, under-performers fire themselves.

 Q: Are companies good at measuring the quality of the people they hire?

 A: No, they are terrible at it.
-Peter Drucker used to marvel at how companies are so good at measuring everything, how they say talent is their most important asset, and how they don’t measure it honestly.
+Peter Drucker used to marvel at how companies are so good at measuring everything, how they say talent is their most important asset, how mis-hires are their biggest problem, and how they don’t measure quality of hire with any honesty.
 Most companies measure speed and cost to fill jobs, but that only means they mostly mis-hire people … but they do it fast and cheap.
-An American Productivity and Quality Center (APQC) two-year study of quality of hires found only one company that did it well – Lincoln Financial, a Topgrading company.
+An American Productivity and Quality Center (APQC) two-year study of quality of hires found only one company (out of 20 in their sample) that did it well – Lincoln Financial, a Topgrading company.

 Q: Why don’t companies measure quality of hire?

-A: Honestly, the answer is that when they try, the results are so awful – typically 75% of people hired and promoted turn out to be disappointments.
-I met with just the #1 Human Resources executives of the largest 100 companies in the world, and they said only 20% of the managers they hire turn out to be the high performers they wanted, expected, and felt they paid for … and 80% were disappointments.
+A: Honestly, the answer is they don’t want to admit that there is an elephant in the room.
+When they try to measure it, the results are so awful – typically 75% of people hired and promoted turn out to be disappointments.
+As mentioned above, Brad Smart met with just the #1 Human Resources executives of the largest 100 companies in the world, and they said only 20% of the managers they hire turn out to be the high performers they wanted, expected, and felt they paid for … and 80% were disappointments.